ankur106/Hybrid-Batch-Processing-on-AWS/README.md

 The Script in S3 fetched file from fovus-input, appends input_text send by user via UI, puts output file in fovus-output S3 bucket, puts entry in dynamodb table fovus-output, and terminates instance after execution is complete.

 ## How to Setup
-*For detailed configuration see videos under Demo and Configuration Videos*

 ## AWS Used Resources Info